-The adjudicator will produce a "Decision".
-The Decision will generally be issued within 30 working days of the application being accepted.

-- The Decision will be sent to the Parties simultaneously. - The Customer then has 20 working days to tell CEDR whether they accept the Decision in full or reject it.
-Decisions cannot be accepted in part. - If the Customer tells CEDR that they accept the Decision in full, the Decision will become binding on the Parties. - If the Customer tells CEDR that they reject the Decision or do not accept the Decision in full, the Decision will not be binding on either of the Parties. - The adjudicator's Decision cannot be reviewed or appealed.
+- The adjudicator will produce a "Proposed Decision".
+The Proposed Decision will generally be issued within 10 working days of the adjudicator being appointed. - The parties have 10 working days to provide any comments on the Proposed Decision.
+The parties do not have to provide comments on the Proposed Decision.
+If the parties do provide comments on the Proposed Decision, those comments can only relate to points raised in the complaint and must not introduce any new matters. - Any comments on the Proposed Decision will be forwarded to the adjudicator.
+The adjudicator has the power to make any amendments they consider appropriate to the Proposed Decision before producing a written final decision on the complaint: "the Final Decision".
+The Final Decision will generally be issued within five working days from when the comment stage has ended. - The Final Decision will be sent to the parties simultaneously. - The Customer then has 20 working days to tell CEDR whether they accept the Final Decision in full or reject it.
+Final Decisions cannot be accepted in part. - If the Customer tells CEDR that they accept the Final Decision in full, the Final Decision will become binding on the Parties. - If the Customer tells CEDR that they reject the Final Decision or do not accept the Final Decision in full, the Final Decision will not be binding on either of the Parties. - The adjudicator's Final Decision cannot be reviewed or appealed.

-Compliance with the Decision
+Compliance with the Final Decision

-- If the accepted Decision directs the Company to take any actions, the Company must take these actions. - If the Customer feels that the Company has not complied with the Decision, the Customer must tell CEDR.
+- If the accepted Final Decision directs the Company to take any actions, the Company must take these actions. - If the Customer feels that the Company has not complied with the Final Decision, the Customer must tell CEDR.
 The Customer must detail which of the remedies have not been provided.
-CEDR will then consider whether or not the Decision has been complied with.
-If CEDR thinks that the Decision has been complied with, the complaint will be closed.
-If CEDR thinks that the Decision has not been complied with, CEDR will contact the Company to request that it complies within five working days.
+CEDR will then consider whether or not the Final Decision has been complied with.
+If CEDR thinks that the Final Decision has been complied with, the complaint will be closed.
+If CEDR thinks that the Final Decision has not been complied with, CEDR will contact the Company to request that it complies within five working days.